 You can elect to use ‘model articles’ (this is a generic document), which should suffice in most cases.

 When you set up your company, you may decide to create your own set of articles.
 If you opt to do this, you cannot set up your company online.
 Instead, you must use the postal method here (Form IN01).

 This agreement confirms the intention of initial subscribers to form a company in the first place.
 It will also have the following wording:

 `each subscriber to this memorandum of association wishes to form a company under the Companies Act 2006 and agrees to become a member of the company and to take at least one share’.

 A list of all of the subscribers will follow this wording.

 The Memorandum and Articles of Association are two important documents.
-You should store these in a safe place.
-Your accountant will usually look after these for you.
+Therefore, you should store these in a safe place.
+In most instances, your accountant will usually look after these for you.

-Some more tasks that you will need to do or may need to think about when you are forming a UK company and these include:
+As a new limited company contractor, some more tasks that you will need to do or may need to think about when you are forming a UK company include:

 - Learn what your company’s statutory records are and how to look after these.
 When you appoint an accountant, they will usually do this for you.

 - Register for Corporation Tax within three months of carrying out some business through your company.
 Nowadays, when you set up your new company, Companies House will contact HMRC for you.